p4ulinely/fintwitibov/README.md

     - Route to display these data
     - Mix these data - from DB, with the, already done, Tweets intensity.
 - Find library, in pt-BR, to do the sentiment analysis, or find a dictionary with sentiment polarization.
+    - Get lib into array.
+- List of Stop-words, in pt-BR, to add pre-processing step.

 ## To Do

-- Integrate sentiment library to the project.
+- `(doing)` Integrate sentiment library to the project.
 - Websocket to watch tweets from specific profile
 	- Generate JSON of frequencies and store them.
 - Create cloud of sentiments of last month, week and day VS IBOV volatility.